Amalcxc/Covid-tracker/README.md

 # Covid Tracker

-the covid tracker is an App that allows you to keep track of the covid-19 Deaths by country and by date Around the world.
+the covid tracker is an App that allows you to keep track of the covid-19 Deaths by country Around the world.
 You can check information by country and some countries have information for the city.

 The app consists of 2 pages.
 A home that shows you all the countries and details page that shows each country and city information.